botnursery/S.BUS-UART-decoder-FPGA/README.md

-# UART Implementation
+# SBUS / UART Implementation

-A very simple UART implementation, written in Verilog.
+A very simple UART and inverted Futaba s.Bus implementation, written in Verilog.

 ---

 This is a really simple implementation of a Universal Asynchronous Reciever Transmitter (UART) modem.
+And also its inverted version known as Futaba s.Bus.

-It can be synthesised for use with FPGAs, and is small enough to sit along side most existing projects as a peripheral.
+I It can be synthesised for use with FPGAs, and is small enough to sit along side most existing projects as a peripheral.

 It was developed with Icarus Verilog and GTKWave, so should cost you nothing